Recycle electronics

 After you finish

-All electronics collected by us are processed locally where around 95% of it is recycled.
+All electronics collected by us are processed locally where around 95% is recycled.
 Electronics are broken down into various parts, including metals, plastics, batteries, cabling and circuit boards.
 These parts can then be used to make new products.
+Some electronics are repaired or refurbished, with data wiping, before being resold.

 Why it’s important to recycle electronics